jadijadi/lpic1book/content/1051_customize_and_use_the_shell_environment.md

 ## setting environment variables

-Bash environment variables can contain only letters (a to z or A to Z), numbers ( 0 to 9) or the underscore character ( _) and can not start with numbers.
+Bash environment variables can contain only letters (a to z or A to Z), numbers ( 0 to 9) or the underscore character `_` and cannot start with numbers.
 Traditionally we use UPPERCASE letters in our variable names.

 To set a new environment variable do as follow: